DoganA/ug4_Shaders/ReadMe.md

-# Compute Graphics Assignment 1
+# Computer Graphics Assignment 1

 ### How to use